kmakino14/UC_TME/Reproducibility/Scripts/TME/README.md

 ```

 The excluded category is documented here for interpretation only and is not included in output directory or file names.

-## Requirements

-The downstream R scripts were tested in the `R4_3` conda environment.